hyrise/hyrise-v1/docs/queryexecution/json_plan_operations.rst

 ``"positions: true"`` save row positions rather than rows in the intermediate result. [optional. true is default.]

+``"limit": 5`` limits the size of the result to 5 [optional. default is no limit]

+``"offset": 2`` skips the first 2 rows of the result table. limit will be applied after that. [optional.
+0 is default]

-``"predicates:"`` is a list of predicates in prefix order, that will be used to build the predicate tree for selection.
+``"predicates:"`` is a list of predicates in prefix order, that will be used to build the predicate tree for selection. [optional. if not set the condition checks on all input rows will result in true]

 ``"type:"`` boolean operators can be given as string or int:
         == ==========